grisu48/disko-san/README.md

 # disko-san

 `disko-san` is a simple tool to check the sanity of new hard drives.
-It check the sanity by first writing to the disk and then verifying, if the written data is OK.
-Data is written in form of random chunks, each 4 MB in size.
-Chunks consists of a chunk checksum together with random data.
-The checksum allows the program to verify, if the chunk is OK.

-`disko-san` first writes the disk full with random chunks.
-This should test if there are any bad sectors.
-Performance metrics are can be written to a PERFLOG file.
-It then reads all written chunks and verifies them according to the written checksum.
-This allows to check, if the disk is healthy throughout its whole capacity.
-Because it first write the FULL disk and then read it from scratch, the disk cache should not be used, so that we are testing the actual physical disk write-read operation.
+The sanity check is done by first writing random data to the disk, which then is read and verified by validating checksum.
+Data is written as 4 MiB chunks, each sonsisting of a 4 byte checksum plus random data.
+The checksum allows the program, if the chunk is valid or if the data has been corrupted.

-After a successfull test run, the PERFLOG can be used to check if the performance throughout the disk remains the same.
+If provided with a STATE file, `disko-san` can stop and resume its operation afterwards.
+This is useful for large disks, where the host system requires to undergo a system reboot or any other kind of interruption. `disko-san` will be able to resume the process, where it was left before.

-If provided with a STATE file, `disko-san` can break and resume its operation afterwards.
-This is useful for large disks, where the host system requires to undergo a system reboot or another kind of break without restarting the whole process again.
+In addition, `disko-san` can log write performance metrics to a file.
+This PERFLOG can be used to check if the write performance of the disk remains stable throughout its capacity.
+This is useful to check for bad sectors, where the write performance might not be stable.

 ## Usage